Sulix-core/galilel-explorer/README.md

 update.
 First time you need to do initial sync of the blockchain via `npm run cron:block`, takes a lot of time.

-1. Fetch coin related information like price and supply from CoinMarketCap.
+1. Fetch coin related information like price and supply from CoinMarketCap or CoinGecko.

    `npm run cron:coin`